Amber-Pittman/node-db2-guided/LECTURE_NOTES.md

             * Knex added 2 additional tables to the database.
 You'll see a `knex_migrations` and a `knex_migrations_lock` file in Tables.
 These are just used internally by Knex to keep track of which files have been executed so far and which haven't.

-        * If we run `npx knex migration:latest` again, it will recreate that fruits table because we deleted it earlier (with the ifNotExists on it)
+        * If we run `npx knex migrate:latest` again, it will recreate that fruits table because we deleted it earlier (with the ifNotExists on it)

         * You can roll back again in the terminal and it's deleted again.
 The recreate it again.
 It's that easy.
 Great when you need to make a small tweak to a column.